fnune/fnune.github.io/_posts/2016-05-02-css-features-that-firefox-supports-but-chrome-doesnt.markdown

 *Update:* This has been added to Chrome in version 56.
 Hurray!

 This property value solves the issue that many modern websites using as sticky header have.
-Nowadays, cross-browser implementations of a sticky header (or sidebar, or whatever) effect include JavaScript in one way or another, mostly due to the fact that ~~Chrome doesn’t support the native CSS value.~~ Elements with this property will behave as a relative positioned element until it reaches a threshold specified by its top property, at which point it will behave as a fixed position element.
+Nowadays, cross-browser implementations of a sticky header (or sidebar, or whatever) effect include JavaScript in one way or another.
+Elements with this property will behave as a relative positioned element until it reaches a threshold specified by its top property, at which point it will behave as a fixed position element.
 I guess the demo up there is self-explanatory.
 Here’s the syntax for sticky elements:

 {% highlight css %}
 .element {